LanguageDev/Yoakke/Documentation/Lexer.md

 }
 ```

-Just like with the generated lexer, text position tracking is taken care for for you.
+Just like with the generated lexer, text position tracking is taken care of for you.